RobotMa/CarND-Behavioral-Cloning/writeup_template.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to start from a simple neural network and gradually modify and swith to more complicated neural networks based on the driving performance of fixed data sets.
+Then adding/removing convolutional layers and dropout layers is performed based on whether the network is overfitted or underfitted.

 My first step was to use a convolution neural network model similar to the Lenet.
 I thought this model might be appropriate because it has a reasonable performance as the German traffic sign classifier.
 However, given two rounds of driving in the first track, the vehicle failed to drive in a stable manner in the autonomous mode.
 Then I switched to Nvidia neural network and the vehcile was at least able to drive straight stably.